Changing Lanes

 • Does this new classification system eliminate levels of service, which is a system more appropriate for highways than local streets.?

-Mark asked over 3 years ago
+Mark asked about 4 years ago

 The new classification system will introduce a set of objectives for Mississauga's streets.
 These objectives will ensure that our streets are safe and comfortable for all modes of travel and respond to their surrounding context.
 Through this classification system and the new Complete Streets Guidelines, traffic level of service will be just one piece of evidence, among many, considered when designing and operating our streets.